-(2) Amounts in the Stock Awards column represent the full grant date fair values of RSUs granted during the fiscal year, determined in accordance with FASB ASC Topic 718.

-- (3) Amounts in this column reflect the full grant date fair values of option awards granted during the fiscal year, determined in accordance with FASB ASC Topic 718.
-The assumptions made in calculating the grant date fair value of the option awards are set forth in Note 12 to the Company's audited financial statements for the year ended December 31, 2022, which are located in the Company's Annual Report on Form 10-K for its fiscal year ended December 31, 2022. - (4) Amounts in the Non-Equity Incentive Plan Compensation column for years 2021 and 2022 represent cash awards under the variable incentive compensation plan as well as the incremental value of the discounted stock purchased under the variable incentive compensation plan, which is described in the Compensation Discussion and Analysis of this Proxy Statement under "Annual Incentive Compensation". - (5) Amounts in this column reflect the change in the value of the executive officer's benefits under the Trust, a multi-employer pension plan sponsored by the United Steelworkers, based on the annual contribution to the Trust that the Company was required to pay to fund the executive's benefit accrued under the Trust for each year. - (6) Reflects amounts payable to or on behalf of the respective executive for the following: Company contributions to the 401(k) Plan.
-In addition, the 2022 amount includes (i) \$15,978 for an individual life insurance policy and \$2,197 for personal use of a company vehicle for Mr. Oates and (ii) a \$9,600 automobile allowance for Mr. Zimmer. - (7) Mr. DiTommaso was appointed Vice President and Chief Financial Officer effective April 1, 2022.
-Mr. Oates had served as the Company's principal financial officer from March 19, 2021, until the appointment of Mr. DiTommaso.
+- (1) Amounts in the Stock Awards column represent the full grant date fair values of RSUs granted during the fiscal year, determined in accordance with FASB ASC Topic 718. - (2) Amounts in this column reflect the full grant date fair values of option awards granted during the fiscal year, determined in accordance with FASB ASC Topic 718.
+The assumptions made in calculating the grant date fair value of the option awards are set forth in Note 12 to the Company's audited financial statements for the year ended December 31, 2023, which are located in the Company's Annual Report on Form 10-K for its fiscal year ended December 31, 2023. - (3) Amounts in the Non-Equity Incentive Plan Compensation column represent cash awards under the variable incentive compensation plan as well as the incremental value of the discounted stock purchased under the variable incentive compensation plan, when applicable, which is described in the Compensation Discussion and Analysis of this Proxy Statement under "Annual Incentive Compensation". - (4) Amounts in this column reflect the change in the value of the executive officer's benefits under the Trust, a multi-employer pension plan sponsored by the United Steelworkers, based on the annual contribution to the Trust that the Company was required to pay to fund the executive's benefit accrued under the Trust for each year. - (5) Reflects amounts payable to or on behalf of the respective executive for the following: Company contributions to the 401(k) Plan.
+In addition, the 2023 amount includes (i) \$15,978 for an individual life insurance policy and \$3,992 for personal use of a company vehicle for Mr. Oates and (ii) a \$10,400 automobile allowance for Mr. Zimmer. - (7) Effective November 1, 2023, Mr. Oates vacated his position as President and Chief Executive Officer and was appointed Executive Chair/Director for the Company at that time. - (8) Mr. Zimmer was appointed President and Chief Executive Officer of the Company effective November 1, 2023.
+Prior to that, Mr. Zimmer was appointed Chief Operating Officer effective April 3, 2023, and held that position until his appointment to President and Chief Executive Officer on November 1, 2023.
+From January 1, 2023, to April 2, 2023, Mr. Zimmer held the position of Executive Vice President and Chief Commercial Officer. - (9) Mr. DiTommaso was appointed Vice President and Chief Financial Officer effective April 1, 2022. - (10) Mr. Arminas was not a named executive officer for 2021 or 2022 for the purposes of the Proxy Statement.
+As a result, his compensation for those years

-2022 Grants of Plan-Based Awards
+2023 Grants of Plan-Based Awards